 You have a lot to consider, because while there are many anxiety treatments, they will not work for everyone.
 Some examples of treatment options include:

-- Medications – Medications should be a last resort for all mental health issues, especially anxiety, but if nothing else works they can be helpful.
-Several antidepressant and anxiolytic drugs have reduce anxiety symptoms for those with hot flashes, but be warned – it's also possible for these same drugs to cause hot flashes as a result of the way they affect the CNS.
+- Medications Medications should be a last resort for all mental health issues, especially anxiety, but if nothing else works they can be helpful.
+Several antidepressant and anxiolytic drugs may reduce anxiety symptoms for those with hot flashes, but be warned - some drugs may have hot flashes as a side effect.

 Everyone reacts to anxiety treatments differently, because everyone has different anxiety causes, biochemistry, symptoms, and more.
 So the above list is nowhere near extensive, and there are several very effective anxiety treatments that have been developed for specific symptoms and types of anxiety.